Last Updated on by Jeremy

 My only two real complaints, however, are that the area under the seats are too small to place our nominally sized backpacks, and that the headphone jacks and power outlets are crammed inside a small nook under the armrest (behind you) that is impossibly hard to get into without having cords on top of you (not to mention, our power outlets did not work for anything larger than a cellphone- so much for working on the flight).

-While the armrest folds up and down to help with this, its still highly unusual.
+While the armrest folds up and down to help with this, it is still highly unusual.

 Overall, I felt like I spent a fair bit of time adjusting to try and get used to the unconventional setup.